'Honorary whites'

 United States Vice-President Spiro Agnew’s visit to New Zealand in January sparked violent confrontations outside his hotel between anti-Vietnam War demonstrators and police.
 Many protesters and some media accused the police of over-reacting to the demonstrations.

-The presence of a high-ranking American politician was bound to attract the attention of New Zealand’s strong anti-war movement.
+The presence of a high-ranking American politician was bound to attract the attention of the strong anti-war movement in this country.
 The protests attracted widespread media attention here and in the United States.
-Agnew told reporters that he didn’t think the demonstrators were ‘really worth a great deal of comment’.
+Agnew told reporters that he didn’t find the demonstrators ‘really worth a great deal of comment’.

 Other 1970 events

-• Four men were killed in February when part of the western end of the Kaimai rail tunnel collapsed during its construction.
+- Four men were killed in February when part of the western end of the Kaimai rail tunnel collapsed during construction.
 It took three days to rescue the seven survivors.

-• The Society for the Protection of the Unborn Child was founded by pioneering New Zealand foetal surgeon Professor Sir William Liley.
+- The Society for the Protection of the Unborn Child (SPUC) was founded by pioneering New Zealand foetal surgeon Professor Sir William Liley.

-• John Glasgow and Peter Gough became the first mountaineers to scale the 2000-m Caroline Face of Aoraki/Mt Cook.
+- John Glasgow and Peter Gough became the first mountaineers to successfully scale the 2000-m Caroline Face of Aoraki/Mt Cook.

-• Sylvia Potts fell just metres from the finish line with the women’s 1500-m gold medal seemingly in her grasp at the Edinburgh Commonwealth Games.
+- Sylvia Potts fell when only metres from the finish line with the women’s 1500-m gold medal seemingly in her grasp at the Edinburgh Commonwealth Games.

 Can you remember 1970?
 Add your memories and comments in the form below.